 To manage children’s device use, it is important for parents to know what children are seeing on those screens.
 We have to understand what type of media that they are engaging in so that parents are able to set certain limits for the greater good of their children.

-For one, parents have to figure out what types of games, apps and programs are being installed in children’s devices to determine whether the installed content positively contributes to their growth and development.
-A recently published article has listed a few guiding questions that will be useful in helping parents decide whether children should be spending their time over certain media platforms.
+For one, parents have to figure out what types of games, apps, and programs are being installed on children’s devices to determine whether the installed content positively contributes to their growth and development.
+A recently published article has listed a few guiding questions that will be useful in helping parents decide whether children should be spending their time on certain media platforms.